 Figure 2.
-Map of the UK showing locations of the zones and agglomerations exceeding the B[a]P target value in 2018 (note: the arrows are for the purposes of labelling the zone and do not point to the location where the exceedance occurred - see zonal reports for more detail)
+Map of the UK showing locations of the zones and agglomerations exceeding the B[a]P target value in 2019 (note: the arrows are for the purposes of labelling the zone and do not point to the location where the exceedance occurred - see zonal reports for more detail)

 Map of the UK showing location of non-agglomeration zones (blue) and agglomeration zones (brown).
-Zones exceeding the Nickel target value in 2018 are indicated
+Zones exceeding the B[a]P target value in 2019 are indicated